 Slow response under all load levels

-It may cause by underlying performance issues, including, but not limited to, bad database design or implementation, network latency, and other background loads.
+It may be caused by underlying performance issues, including, but not limited to, bad database design or implementation, network latency, and other background loads.
 We can identify such issues during functional and usability testing, not just performance testing, so test analysts should keep an eye open for them and report them.

 Slow response under moderate-to-heavy load levels